ATI TEAS® Math Flashcards to Help You Study Smarter

 For example, “is” indicates an equals sign and “of” indicates multiplication.
 You can say “50 percent of 10 is 5” and write “0.5 x 10 = 5.”

-In that example, notice in this example the number that appears after the “is” in the sentence appears after the equal sign in the equation.
+In this example, notice in this example the number that appears after the “is” in the sentence appears after the equal sign in the equation.
 This can be very handy on the exam!

 Understanding how to translate words into expressions is a great skill for the TEAS.
 You’ll be better able to focus in on terminology clues if you see a word problem and first think, “I’m not even sure what this question is asking!”

-To study, you can create a list of key words that indicate addition, subtraction, multiplication, and division to help you with this.
+To study, you can create a list of key words that indicate addition, subtraction, multiplication, and division.

 Second, you need to prepared for misleading information in word problems.